salahineo/pdf-books/README.md

 8. Open your browser, and type `http://localhost/pdfBooks`, to open the home page of the website
 9. Navigate to `http://localhost/pdfbooks/dashboard`, to open admin dashboard of the website

 > You must make a virtual host like `pdf-books.local` for this project, otherwise you will encounter non-accurate routes.
-If you don't know how to make virtual hosts in XAMPP, follow these instructions for [Windows](https://gist.github.com/salahineo/3ee4333450a13d4cfedf330da191e822#file-xampp-virtual-host-windows-md), or [Linux](https://gist.github.com/salahineo/3ee4333450a13d4cfedf330da191e822#file-xampp-virtual-host-linux-md).
+If you don't know how to make virtual hosts in XAMPP, follow these instructions for [Windows](https://gist.github.com/salahineo/996de5788a7c95947557642f0b3be00f), or [Linux](https://gist.github.com/salahineo/3ee4333450a13d4cfedf330da191e822).

 > Don't forget to edit the `/dashboard/include/connection.php` file with your Database credentials

-> **Important Note:** The `php.ini` file has a maximum allowed size for uploaded files = 2M, so if you upload a book more than 2M it will not be uploaded.
-To avoid this change the `upload_max_filesize`, `max_file_uploads`, and `post_max_size` in the `php.ini` according to this equation: `max_file_uploads * upload_max_filesize = post_max_size`.

 ### Credentials